 The College Library has a large Reading Room which is available to residents for studying.
 For hours and more information, please visit the Caven Library page.
 In addition, the College’s Chapel is available for use by residents, and a Christian worship service is held there every Tuesday for the whole community.

 The residence caters primarily to graduate students.
 To be eligible for residence you must be registered as a full-time student.
 The number of applicants selected depends on the number of rooms that are vacated at the end of the previous academic term.
 Knox College theological students are given first preference.
 The residence contract begins Labour Day weekend and ends in the beginning of May.
 All residents participate in the college’s meal plan.

-The residence is open from mid-May to mid-August for summer occupancy.
-It houses both students and non-students from around the world.
+The residence is open from mid-May to mid-August for summer occupancy; one month’s minimum stay now required.